 Inflatable keels for roll-up inflatables are nearly always worth the extra initial cost.
 They improve speed under power – and therefore fuel economy – and provide more directional stability when rowing.
 Hard-bottom inflatables and small RIBs are even better in this respect, tend to tow better and provide protection against damage if the boat needs to be dragged up a beach.
 However these benefits come with additional weight and they won’t pack down for stowage in a cockpit locker.

 Fabric coated with Hypalon, a rugged synthetic rubber, is arguably the best material for inflatables – it’s very resistant to degradation in sunlight and easy to repair.
 As a result there are still many 30-year-old Hypalon dinghies in regular use.
 However, it’s also an expensive option and therefore now only accounts for a small percentage of dinghy sales, although its use in more prevalent in quality RIBs.

-The alternative is a fabric impregnated with PVC, which has the potential to be long lasting, especially if seams are heat bonded rather than glued.
+The alternative is material impregnated with PVC, which has the potential to be long lasting, especially if seams are heat bonded rather than glued.
 However, repairs are more difficult as it’s difficult to get patches to stick and the material has less resistance to sunlight than Hypalon.

-A small second dinghy can be a boon to long-term cruisers and those with big boats and commensurately large crews – it can transform life on a swinging mooring or at anchor, much like a household with two cars.
+Even if you don’t opt for one as a main tender it could be worth considering as a secondary means of transport.
+Much like a household with two cars a second tender can be a boon to long-term cruisers and those with big boats and commensurately large crews, transforming life on a swinging mooring or at anchor.
 It also means that, in the event of one tender being stolen or otherwise disabled, any disruption to your plans is minimised.

 Don’t forget the anchor!